-The University of Tennessee College of Dentistry admits one class per year beginning in August.
-The program, which leads to the Doctor of Dental Surgery (D.D.S.) degree, is a program, four years in length which consists of nine months for the first two years and eleven months for the last two clinical years.
+The University Of Tennessee College Of Dentistry admits one class per year beginning in August.
+The program, which leads to the Doctor of Dental Surgery (D.D.S.) degree, is a program, four years in length.

 Much of the first two years is devoted to the biomedical sciences of anatomy, biochemistry, histology, microbiology, pathology, pharmacology, and physiology.
 Preclinical technical courses are also taught to achieve a close correlation of the basic sciences with the clinical disciplines.